Kaua'i Hawai'i...

 is the most interesting place that I have ever been in North America.
 My family and I spent a week and a half there last July and it was a wonderful experience!

 The culture of Kaua'i was also refreshingly different.
 Their concept of time and formality was entirely opposite of that of corporate America.
 People in Kaua'i would wake up early to start surfing at sunrise, and would go to bed shortly after the sun went down around 9 o'clock PM.
 During the day time would pass leisurely.
-Kaua'i's main industry is tourism so the entire island had a relaxed feel.
-People everywhere dressed very casually.
-We went to the only Wal-Mart on the island and were surprised to find it was not usual to go shopping in your swim-suit.
-The no-shirt, no-shoes policy did not apply there.
+Kaua'i's main industry

 The music was also different.
 At many of the tourist attractions you could find someone playing the ukulele and singing in Hawaiian, usually accompanied by a traditional hula dancer.
 My family went to a traditional luau one night where we got to listen to lots of Hawaiian music, see a Polynesian dance show, and also experience ethnic food.
 At the luau they prepared a Kahlua pig, which is cooked in an emu oven, or dirt oven that is buried in the ground.
 The Kahlua pork is dipped in a gray starchy, wet substance called Poi (the purple-gray substance in the cup on the plate).
-Poi is like a purple potato, but it tastes like water, and is mainly used to wet the pork.
-With dinner they also served several vegetable relish salads.
-One was made with cucumbers and was very delicious.
-My favorite traditional Hawaiian food was a dessert called Haupia.
-Haupia is made from coconut with the creamy taste of pudding, but the consistency of finger jello.
+Poi is like a purple potato, but it tastes like water, and is mainly used

 All in all Kaua'i Hawai'i was a place unlike any I had ever been.
 It was beautiful in so many ways: the landscape, the music, and the relaxed way in which people lived.
 I hope to go back sometime soon!